- What do I need for the first lesson?

 - Do you offer discounts?

-Siblings taking back to back half hour lessons are eligible for a discount.
+Siblings and family members taking back to back half hour lessons are eligible for a discount.
 Please ask for details.

 - May I video lessons?